ocramz/xeno/README.md

   (doesn't expand entities or CDATA, or most of the XML standard).
 * It's written in pure Haskell.

-This is an experimental project.
-Not a published package.
-Maintainer wanted.
-Open an issue if you'd like to claim this library.

 ## Performance goals